chrosttt/Scrabble23/README.md

 ### How to Run
 The program can be compiled simply by typing make; make clean will remove all files from the bin folder.
-The program can be executed by running ./bin/Scrabble <"filename"> .
+The program can be executed by running ./bin/Scrabble config.txt .
 This program compiles with no warnings, and has no valgrind errors/memory leaks.